 - lock out and post with warning signs all low and high voltage fuse boxes and control panels so that only qualified personnel can gain access to them.

 Electrical injuries can happen on construction sites anywhere in Washington State -- in Seattle, Tacoma, Olympia, Bellingham, Marysville, Everett, Centralia, Longview, Vancouver, Ellensburg, Wenatchee, Yakima, Richland, Walla Walla, Spokane, and all points in between.
-The lawyers at Kraft Davies, PLLC have successfully handled many electrical injury and electrocution death cases for construction workers and their surviving family members.
+The lawyers at Kraft Davies Olsson PLLC have successfully handled many electrical injury and electrocution death cases for construction workers and their surviving family members.
 If you or a loved one has suffered an electricity-related injury while working at a construction site, please call us at 206.624.8844 for a free consultation.